-where soot_P and wool_P are the values of the 50% cross-over boundaries from the sit-soot and will-wool continua respectively, and in which soot_A and wool_A are the relative acoustic distances in the same words (the data from Figure 4).
-The right panel of the same figure shows that the gradients calculated from (4) (one value per speaker) were smaller for the younger than for the older subjects and this difference was significant ($t{28.1} = 2.68$, p < 0.05).
-Thus these data show that the same perceptual distance between the two contexts was matched by a larger acoustic difference between the variants of /u/ in fronting and non-fronting contexts for the younger listeners.
-These data are therefore consistent with the hypothesis that during a sound change in progress, the shift in coarticulatory relationships in perception precede those in production: more generally, this pattern of results is compatible with the idea that the diachronic change in production is a consequence of a waning of compensation for coarticulation in perception.
+where $soot_P$ and $wool_P$ are the values of the 50% cross-over boundaries from the sit-soot and will-wool continua respectively, and in which $soot_A$ and $wool_A$ are the relative acoustic distances in the same words (the data from Figure 4).
+The right panel of Figure 7 shows that the gradients calculated from (4) (one value per speaker) were smaller for the younger than for the older subjects and this difference was significant, $t{28.1} = 2.68$, p < 0.05.
+Thus these data show that the same perceptual distance between the two contexts was matched by a larger acoustic difference between the variants of /v in fronting and non-fronting contexts for the younger listeners.
+These data are therefore consistent with the hypothesis that during a sound change in progress, the shift in coarticulatory relationships in perception precedes that in production: more generally, this pattern of results is compatible with the idea that the diachronic change in production is a consequence of a waning of compensation for coarticulation in perception.